cowlicks/privacypossum/README.md

 for first parties, we don't outright block the request, because it is more likely bundled with code that is essential to functionality of the website.

+t.co urls get unwrapped on twitter and tweetdeck

 ## goals